 On the other hand, there is significant evidence that air purifiers can reduce the risk of lung cancer.
 So while we don’t really know precisely what air purifiers can do for lung cancer patients, we do know they improve lung function in general and can lower the risk of developing lung cancer.

-What Types of Air Purifiers Work Best for Respiratory Issues?Choosing the right room air purifier for respiratory issues will largely depend on the type of condition you have.
+What Types of Air Purifiers Work Well for Respiratory Issues?Choosing the right room air purifier for respiratory issues will largely depend on the type of condition you have.

 If you have allergies, you obviously want to choose one that actively removes your specific allergen.
-The best choice is true HEPA filtration for airborne particulates and activated carbon filter for gases, smoke and odors.
+A recommended choice is true HEPA filtration for airborne particulates and activated carbon filter for gases, smoke and odors.

 The Max HEPA Air Purifier, for example, removes allergens large and small, including pollen and mold, and can eliminate 99% of airborne allergens and bacteria, creating a safe haven for most allergy sufferers.